robdale/delivery-framework/principles.md

 8. Agile processes to support a consistent development pace – Teams establish a repeatable and maintainable speed at which they can deliver working software, and they repeat it with each release.
 9. Attention to technical detail and design enhances agility – The right skills and good design ensures the team can maintain the pace, constantly improve the product, and sustain change.
 10. Simplicity – Develop just enough to get the job done for right now.
-11. Self-organizing teams encourage great architectures, requirements, and designs – Skilled and motivated team members who have decision-making power, take ownership, communicate regularly with other team members, and share ideas that deliver quality products.
+## 11. Self-organizing teams encourage great architectures, requirements, and designs
+Skilled and motivated team members who have decision-making power, take ownership, communicate regularly with other team members, and share ideas that deliver quality products.
+* Give the power to the people!
+Hold teams accountable to what they say they can and cannot do and then empower them to be successful.
+Lead instead of direct.Teams will have valuable insight into solutions they have, or currently are, creating.
+Include them in conversations early and often.
+* De-centralise decision making by empowering teams to make all necessary decisions quickly and iteratively to avoid delays in delighting the customer.
+* Focus on up-playing the strengths of team members and ensure each team collectively has the skill-sets needed to accomplish the work.
+Value delivered > organisational structure.
+* In adherence with agile principles #1, #2, #3, and #10, it's important to move away from pre-defined project plans.
+Iterating on the work requires frequent participation from teams and inevitably will result in better solutions.
-12. Regular reflections on how to become more effective – Self-improvement, process improvement, advancing skills, and techniques help team members work more efficiently.
+## 12. Regular reflections on how to become more effective
+Self-improvement, process improvement, advancing skills, and techniques help team members work more efficiently.
+* Introduce retrospectives!
+Build in a minimum of two hours between projects (or even better, between iterations/sprints) for teams to come together and reflect.
+* Set ground rules for retrospectives, and stand by them!
+Identify working agreements that create safety and trust  encouraging candid communication within the team boundary.
+* Task your scrum master with keeping retrospectives interesting, engaging, and productive.
+* Embrace and celebrate failures as learning opportunities.
+Some of the greatest innovations and most iconic people in history were born out of failure.
+* Capture action items that come out of retrospectives and track the progress and completion of them.
+Teams will quickly see which things are being addressed (and which aren't).